schovi/webpack-chrome-extension/README.md

 # Webpack Chrome extension

+# IMPORTANT!!!

+I am leaving this project in favor of [Create Chrome Extension](https://github.com/schovi/create-chrome-extension).
+It is standalone npm package and should be more maintanable.

+## Description

 Bootstrap project for developing any kind Chrome extensions with all javascript features like [NPM packages](https://www.npmjs.com/), [Webpack](http://webpack.github.io/), [Babel](https://babeljs.io/), [React](https://facebook.github.io/react/) and almost everything you want.

 **Turn this**